digimat/digimat-saia/README.rst

     pip install -U digimat.saia

-On Windows, you will need to install (if not already done) the Microsoft Visual C++ Build Tool, required to install some dependencies.
+On Windows, you will need to install (if not already done) the `Microsoft Visual C++ Build Tool <https://visualstudio.microsoft.com/fr/downloads/>`_, required to install some dependencies.
 This can take some time to install it.

 EtherSBus Node (Server)